uml-robotics/projection_mapping/README.md

 # Projection Mapping Sample: Point Cloud Projection

 This package is used to publish a virtual world in Rviz for use on a projector.
 It also includes a node to turn a navigation path into path of arrows.
 Feel free to open an issue if you have any questions or encounter any problems.
-This packages was tested with ROS Melodic on Ubuntu 18.04.
+This package was tested with ROS Melodic on Ubuntu 18.04.

 It is accompanied with the following paper submitted to AI-HRI 2020: